-We work in cooperation with British Council registered accommodation agencies (i.e. Britannia Student Services and Hosts International) in arranging accommodation for our students.
-We can offer you:
+We work with British Council registered accommodation agencies (i.e. Britannia Student Services and Hosts International) in finding accommodation for our students.
+We have the following accommodation options:

 - homestay accommodation (living with a British family)

 - halls of residence,

 - sharing a flat with other students.